La Repubblica: Rise to prominence

 In early 1978, average sales amounted to 114,000 copies.
 During the 55 days of the Aldo Moro kidnapping, la Repubblica backed the policy of hardline non-negotiation while reporting on the pro-negotiation approach led by Bettino Craxi of the Italian Socialist Party (PSI).
 The paper's stance proved popular, and by the end of the year its daily sales reached 140,000 copies.
 In 1979, with an average print run of 180,000 copies, it achieved a break-even point.
 The size of the newspaper increased with page count growing from 20 to 24.
 The newspaper decided to cover sports for the first time and veteran reporter Gianni Brera was added.
 From 1979 to 1994, Glauco Benigni was the International Media Editor further reaffirming the expansion and popularity of the paper overseas, covering international Film Festivals and major events like U.S. Mission rocket launches.

 In 1981, Corriere della Sera was hit by a scandal when chief editor Franco Di Bella was outed as a member of the secret masonic lodge Propaganda Due (P2).
 This allowed la Repubblica to win extra readers and recruit a number of prestigious commentators, such as Enzo Biagi and Alberto Ronchey from Corriere della Sera.
 Aiming to gain top circulation in Italy, chief editor Scalfari launched new reader-friendly initiatives.
 There were now 40 pages, including news sections, entertainment, and sport.
 The newspaper was pitched as an omnibus newspaper, namely a paper catering to all types of readers.
 Politically, while the paper kept backing the progressive left, its approach to governmental parties changed; its traditional opposition to Craxi's line was coupled with overtures to Ciriaco De Mita, one of the leading figures of the left wing of the Christian Democracy party.
-This seemed to pay off as in 1985 la Repubblica sold an average of 372,940 copies, about 150,000 more than in 1981.
+This seemed to pay off as in 1985 la Repubblica sold an average of 373,000 copies per day.